numbbo/coco/howtos/git-howto.md

 `pull` or `merge` are the right commands.)

-`git rebase branch-to-use-as-base` and `git pull --rebase` start from the HEAD of the `branch-to-use-as-base` and add all differences of the current branch on top of it, as if these changes would have been done and committed _after_ the changes of the base branch.
-Thereby `rebase` not only changes the current branch (by using remote changes, like `merge` does), but also rewrites its history (which should rather not be done when the branch has become public).
+`git rebase branch-to-use-as-base` and `git pull --rebase` start from the tip of `branch-to-use-as-base` and add all differences of the current branch on top of it, as if these changes were done and committed _after_ the most recent change of the base branch.
+Thereby `rebase` not only changes the current branch (from remote changes, like `merge` does), but also rewrites its history (this should rather not be done when the branch has become public or used by other collaborators).
 This is conceptually what `svn update` does: providing the most current base, on top of which a commit can be done.
 Putting it differently, in `svn` every  `merge` is in fact a `rebase`.
 `rebase`, not `merge`, is almost always what we want if the branch we merge _into_ is local and not accessible